hamza-choudhury/macro_market_regime_analysis/README.md

 * **Internet Connectivity**: Real-time data download requires internet access
 * **Platform Dependencies**: Some features may vary by Jupyter environment

+## 📊 Project Status

+This is a **completed portfolio project** that I'm sharing publicly to demonstrate my skills.

+## 🌐 Live Dashboard

+**Note:** This project includes a web dashboard interface that GitHub cannot display properly.

+👉 **Experience the full interactive version:** [hamza-choudhury.github.io](https://hamza-choudhury.github.io)

+The live site showcases all interactive features, charts, and controls that make this project unique.

 ## ☕ Support & Appreciation

 If you find this project valuable for your research, education, or professional work, consider supporting its development: